sai-prasanna/dreamerv2_torch/README.md

-# WIP: Mastering Atari with Discrete World Models Itorch)
+# WIP: Mastering Atari with Discrete World Models (Pytorch)

 Implementation of the [DreamerV2][website] agent in pytorch.
 It mirrors the original [tensorflow implementaition](https://github.com/danijar/dreamerv2) in it's structure for the most part.
 We use major parts of [dreamer-torch](https://github.com/jsikyoon/dreamer-torch) implementation.
 It's a Work-In-Progress, unable to coverge to the same performance as the tensorflow implementation yet.